qingcheng9137/EE_SCI/README.md

 # EE_SCI
-My documentation of EE study.
+My documentation of EE study,which needs to be updated.